-Now in its fourth year, the CDRC Gingerbread Design Competition, Exhibition, + Auction is a fun and tasty way to highlight the extraordinary talents of some of Boston’s top architects, to challenge the designers to explore a new medium, and to raise funds for the CDRC.
+In its fourth year in 2015, the CDRC Gingerbread Design Competition, Exhibition, + Auction is a fun and tasty way to highlight the extraordinary talents of some of Boston’s top architects, to challenge the designers to explore a new medium, and to raise funds for the CDRC.

-More than 20 architecture, landscape architecture, interior design, and urban planning firms have baked delicious versions of how they IMAGINE BOSTON.
+In 2015 more than 20 architecture, landscape architecture, interior design, and urban planning firms baked delicious versions of how they IMAGINE BOSTON.
 From skyscrapers to sea level rise, snowmen to seals, these confections feature fanciful visions of Boston now and in the future.

 This event also served as a fundraising AUCTION.
 It works like a people’s choice: the house that gathers the greatest grand total of donations ‘wins’ the competition and gets to take home the coveted Golden Spatula.
 The house that gathers the greatest number of bids — of any amount — will also be declared victorious.